 When I first heard the term “family cloth”, it conjured up such a lovely image, like a warm snuggly blanket that’s big enough for the whole family.
 But no. It’s actually where you use cloth toilet paper, and then put it through the wash, and then use it again.
 Which is, you know, . . . different.

 Okay, much like forgoing traditional roofing for a living roof, the concept is alarming at first (our cultural conditioning does run deep), but really, it’s actually just a matter of common sense.
 We don’t wear disposable underwear, right?
 And we do accept cloth diapers for babies, and many of those cloth-diapering parents choose to use cloth wipes as well.
 Some people even use cloth menstrual pads.
-Each of these are sociopolitical decisions, which factor in issues like finances, environmental impact, and individual values.
+Each of these is a sociopolitical decision, which factors in issues like finances, environmental impact, and individual values.

-For me, this one was an eco-conscious no-brainer . . . once I’d wrapped my brain around the concept, that is.
+For me, this one was an eco-conscious no-brainer.
 I mean, of course!
 Cloth can be washed and used again and again.
-It’s less resource intensive, it keeps tons and tons of waste out of landfills and waterways, and bottom line, the “reusable” model is always a more sustainable choice than the “disposable” alternative.
+It’s less resource intensive than toilet paper, it keeps tons and tons of waste out of landfills and waterways, and bottom line, the “reusable” model is almost always a more sustainable choice than the “disposable” alternative.

 Then think about family cloth.
 Homemade.
 Cut from an old cotton sheet, a flannel shirt, a terry cloth towel.
 All up-cycled.
 And so soft.
 Washable.
 Reusable.
 Again and again and again.